tytydraco/yessleep/out/Im_in_love_with_a_mannequin_And_I_think_she_loves_me_back.md

 Dressing Alice in lovely red and pink was a really nice time.
 I hope nobody thinks we were back there too long; I kept my eyes averted while changing her, she doesn't know me _that_ well yet, but I think we bonded even more in the comfortable silence back there while I went through the racks of clothes I'd wheeled back, smiling at her every once in a while.

-Just before I got ready to carry her out, I gave her my usual "thanks again for saving my life" that I usually did nowadays since actually saying the words breathlessly had gotten old pretty fast (probably to her, too) and kissed her on the lips.
+Just before I got ready to carry her out, I gave her my usual translation of "thanks again for saving my life" that I usually did nowadays since actually saying the words breathlessly had gotten old pretty fast (probably to her, too) and kissed her on the lips.

 Tee hee.
 It's not like anyone out front is gonna know.
 They never see me do it even out there, either.